brandonwarren/intro-to-qubit/README.md

 Official install doc: <https://qiskit.org/documentation/install.html>

 Note: as recently as 28-Nov-2019, Qiskit did not work with Python 3.8.
-You can specify Python 3.7 by doing:
+You can specify Python 3.7 by doing:<br/>
 `$ conda create -n name_of_my_env python=3.7`

 The basic procedure is (this does not replace the install doc above):